erickcastrillo/Diquis/docs/rails/AUTHENTICATION_FLOW.md

 # Authentication Flow Diagram

-This document illustrates the authentication flow for the LaCantera Football API.
+This document illustrates the authentication flow for the Diquis Football API.

 ## 🔄 Complete Authentication Flow